gofynd/fdk-client-java/documentation/partner/THEME.md

-Obtain detailed information about a theme within partner server organizations.
+Fetches the theme details for a specific organization and theme ID

 *Returned Response:*